Hongseok-kim/AI-For-Beginners/lessons/2-Symbolic/README.md

 > ✅ Think for a minute about how you represent knowledge in your head and convert it to notes.
 Is there a particular format that works well for you to aid in retention?

+I cannot fully describe how I have knowledge in my head.
+When I need to think about the concept and connections among them, I draw pictures in my head.

 ## Classifying Computer Knowledge Representations

 We can classify different computer knowledge representation methods in the following categories: